 When you walk through the baking aisle at your favorite kitchen store, you’ll notice that there are more baking pans to choose from than you can shake a stick at.
 It seems like there are constantly new pans for specific types of baked goods, as well as seasonal pans that let you bake uniquely shaped cakes.
 But when it comes to most baking, what types of pans should you really have in your kitchen?
+Keep reading to learn about the different types of baking pans.

 The good news is that there are only 10 pans that every baker needs to have.